The assessment criteria documents will help you and your learners understand the IELTS band scores, and give clear indications on English proficiency.

 - help your learners improve their spoken English

 - understand the key differences between band scores

 - review and understand the criteria for specific band scores

 - challenge more proficient learners to improve their writing and speaking to achieve higher band scores

 - help learners of varying levels of proficiency improve and prepare within the same class.

 Examiners use detailed performance descriptors when marking IELTS and review a test taker’s ability in:

-- task achievement
+- task response